Life On The Dunes

 Birds of the Backdune Forest

-You’ll find Tufted Titmice (left), Chipping Sparrows (right), and Pileated Woodpeckers (bottom) within the hardwoods forests of the preserve.
+You’ll find Tufted Titmice (left), Chipping Sparrows (right), and Pileated Woodpeckers (bottom) within the hardwood forests of the preserve.
 The tufted titmouse is an active bird known for the gray crest atop its head and its peter-peter-peter song.
 Chipping sparrows are easily identified by their fast, chip-chip-chip calls.
 Pileated woodpeckers are the largest of their kind in Michigan and will drill massive holes in dead or dying trees in search of carpenter ants.

 Reptiles and Amphibians